LysanderG/DComposer/README.markdown

 ```

 ###Running/Using dcomposer
 Dcomposer is very much in its infancy.
 The user interface is in many instances extremely unintuitive.
 In some cases it is just dead wrong.
-I am actively working on fixing the problems of which I am aware and discovering those that still ellude me.
+I am actively working on fixing the problems of which I am aware and discovering those that still elude me.
 In other words you are on your own for now.

+#WHY
+DComposer is a fun challenge.
+Originally I had no intention of creating an IDE.
+I tried several IDE/editors in the beginning.
+None of them were truely satisfying.
+Many did not fully support D, others were far too complicated to set up and use (never sure if I installed one of them correctly).
+Emacs and Vim just had horrifing learning curves.
+Geany was the IDE I settled for.
+I contemplated making a D plug-in for Geany.
+Realizing I would have to actually learn C, I gave up the plug-in idea.

+So I went on a tangent and started DComposer.
+It was never my intention to reinvent the low level components of an IDE (parsing, editing, compiling, debugging ...) but simply to pull existing tools into one application.
+How hard could that be?

+While working on DComposer I have learned that much of my problems with other programming tools (Geany and Vim mostly) have been the result of my own ignorance.
+I have grown very comfortable with Geany (still need a cheat sheet for Vim).
+Never the less I hope DComposer may evolve into a useful tool one day.

+No one can say the world is crowded with Linux IDE's for the D programming language (not yet any way).

 #WHO REALLY
 DMD Compiler and Phobos standard library